 This module will challenge students to undertake an advanced piece of research on sustainable business/ change management or lead a change management project within an organisation based on a well thought-through proposal.
 Throughout their projects students will be supported by an academic supervisor and business partners (where relevant).
-Projects can be academic or undertaken as placement with an external organisation, and completed in York, Maastricht or elsewhere in the world.
-The outcomes of the projects will be communicated via a written dissertation, blog post and presentation at the programme conference with business partners and stakeholders in Brussels.
+Projects can be academic or undertaken as placement with an external organisation.
+The outcomes of the projects will be communicated via a research proposal, written dissertation, and presentation at the programme conference with business partners and stakeholders in York.

 The aims of this module are to give students the opportunity to mobilise their skills, knowledge and values to lead on the design and undertake an applied or academic independent sustainable business project.